paprika-flow/microROS_rpi5_Workspaces/src/small_robot/ReadME.txt

-I commented the check if good or bad and the node detection
+I commented the the node detection, to stop the program you need to press cltr+C